9 Foods That Calm the Nervous System: Stress Relief Diet Tips

 - Optimal Cognitive Function: According to research, you must also stay hydrated for optimal cognitive functioning.
 Cognitive functioning refers to various mental abilities like learning and reasoning.
 Lots of water in your diet is essential.

-Here Is the List of Foods to Calm the Nervous System
+Foods to Calm the Nervous System

 Blueberries are among the nervous system foods that are rich in special antioxidants that can enter the brain.
 These antioxidants boost brain performance and enhance memory.
 Additionally, they protect brain cells in older adults.
 Flavonoids, particularly anthocyanins, are the compounds found in blueberries responsible for improving memory and cognitive functions.
 These compounds also slow age-related decline in mental function.